How to buy the best pushchair

 - Don't leave it too late!
 Trying out pushchairs with a large bump can be tricky.

 - How heavy is it?
 A lightweight buggy can make life easier for getting on and off buses or up a flight of steps, for example.

 - Does it fit in your car boot?
-Our pushchair reviews tell you whether it'll fit in a standard sized family car and with how much room to spare.
+Our pushchair and pram reviews tell you which models will fit in a standard sized family car and with how much room to spare.